Interjection – Definition, List & Examples

 • “Yay!” (joy)

-Express a wish or a command.
-They can be used to invoke an action or express a desire.
+They express a wish or a command and can be used to invoke an action or express a desire.

 Examples